-If you are taking a home loan, the tenure of a loan must be between 10 years to 20 years minimum.
+If you are taking a home loan, the tenure of a loan will range from 10 years to 30 years.
 This indicates that you are going to repay the loan or the monthly EMIs for at least for the tenure, which you have agreed with the bank.
 Loan amount and EMIs are not the things, which you should consider before taking the loan.
 Rather, you have to go through a proper process such as submitting your salary, bank statements of last 3 to 6 months, age proof, identity proof and other important documents to get your loan approved.
 So this is really clear that taking a home loan is not a simple process and requires a great deal of time and documentation.
 Now, the question comes, which bank is best to borrow a home loan?
 There is no perfect term and conditions and a bank that is just perfect for you.
 You should always keep your requirements, monthly salary, and financial aspects in mind while applying for a home loan.
-Every individual's situation and their requirements are different from other, therefore, you should choose a bank after doing good research and evaluation of various terms and conditions, before applying for a home loan.
+Every individual’s situation and their requirements are different from other, therefore, you should choose a bank after doing good research and evaluation of various terms and conditions, before applying for a home loan.
 Here, in this article we are trying to help you out in your decision-making process and choosing the right bank for home loan solution.

 Private or PSU Banks